reshma270/instahub/README.md

 # InstaHub
 InstaHub is a simple Instagram clone application built with Python, Django, Bootstrap and PostgreSQL.
+It allows users to register, log in, create posts, follow other users, and interact with posts through likes.

 ## Technologies Used
 - Python